tugiss11/lifelong-learning/README.md

 ## List of professional passions
 - Agile and lean
   - _"A backlog full of promises is a backlog full of waste.
-Any promise made on past understanding is likely to be wrong in the light of current understanding."_ [Allen Holub](https://twitter.com/allenholub/status/1522975948332621824)
+Any promise made on past understanding is likely to be wrong in the light of current understanding."_ [- Allen Holub](https://twitter.com/allenholub/status/1522975948332621824)
   - _"An Agile way to build: 1) Build the smallest simplest thing that does the work necessary to provide a small bit of value.
 That rarely requires a database.
 2) Incrementally improve that thing.
-3) If some improvement would have been easier had there been a database, refactor it in."_ [Allen Holub](https://twitter.com/allenholub/status/1519041444773830657)
+3) If some improvement would have been easier had there been a database, refactor it in."_ [- Allen Holub](https://twitter.com/allenholub/status/1519041444773830657)
   - _"How do you decide what to put in a Sprint without estimates?
 Just pick the most valuable thing and break it into small chunks so that you can identify the less-valuable parts and deliver often.
-If it's truly valuable, you can't afford not to do it, so estimates are irrelevant._" [Allen Holub](https://twitter.com/allenholub/status/1529526688270278656)
+If it's truly valuable, you can't afford not to do it, so estimates are irrelevant._" [- Allen Holub](https://twitter.com/allenholub/status/1529526688270278656)
   - _"Working at 100% capacity is never a good idea.
 If local firefighters were putting out fires 100% of the time, you wouldn’t be very happy when your house caught fire.
 “We’ve added you to the backlog.
-We'll be there in a few weeks.”"_ [Allen Holub](https://twitter.com/allenholub/status/1522242045959540736)
+We'll be there in a few weeks.”"_ [- Allen Holub](https://twitter.com/allenholub/status/1522242045959540736)
   - _"Defects are waste, so if you find one, the kaizen approach is to change your process so that similar defects cannot occur again.
-The point is to not (just) fix the defect, but to fix the process that allowed the defect to occur in order to prevent future defects from happening."_ [Allen Holub](https://twitter.com/allenholub/status/1515558691197517824)
+The point is to not (just) fix the defect, but to fix the process that allowed the defect to occur in order to prevent future defects from happening."_ [- Allen Holub](https://twitter.com/allenholub/status/1515558691197517824)
 - Coaching and mentoring
 - Knowledge sharing
 - Data and analytics